laconiajs/website/docs/introduction/getting-started.md

 exports.handler = laconia(adapter(app)).register(instances);
 ```

-The rest of the packages help you write application against your serverless
+The rest of the packages help you write an application against your serverless
-ecosystem, such as how you should invoke other Lambdas, how can you should
+ecosystem, such as how should you invoke other Lambdas, how should you retrieve
-retrieve secrets, how you should adapt AWS events to your application inputs,
+secrets, how should you adapt AWS events to your application inputs, etc.
-etc.

 # Learn Laconia